 Shannon Henry, President + Founder, SASS Go | Leading the charge in violence prevention and survivor recovery, including creating the Green Screen initiative with the AG’s office to address mass drugging incidents. | Nominated by Kristen M.

 Sheldon Paschal, Director of Philanthropy and Community Engagement, United Way of the Midlands | Sheldon is dedicated to the community where she was born and raised.
-A leader at United Way, she works to strengthen and support the community we all call home.
-Accomplished in the arts, she uses her talents to support youth and participates in plays to give back beyond her career. | Nominated by Libby Anne I.
+A leader at United Way, she works to strengthen and support the city we all call home.
+Accomplished in the arts, she participates in plays and uses her talents to give back beyond her career.
+Breaking the mold, she is extremely gifted, professional, and possesses a spirit like no other — her presence and influence are a gift to our city. | Nominated by Libby Anne I. + Sharon W. B.

 Victoria Dixon Mokeba, Founding Director + CEO, Carolina School for Inquiry | A visionary leader behind the Richland One public charter elementary school.